-2.18.1.
+- 2.18.1.
 The Council holds, as part of its cash balances, amounts relating to school's reserves.
-The main element of this reserve is individual carry forward balances of school's unspent budgets, and it is the Council's responsibility to

-- hold these balances and ensure they are ring-fenced for use against school activities. - 2.18.2.
+The main element of this reserve is individual carry forward balances of school's unspent budgets, and it is the Council's responsibility to hold these balances and ensure they are ring-fenced for use against school activities. - 2.18.2.
 Until such time as school's balances are spent by individual schools, the cash will form part of the Council's day-to-day investment activities as outlined in the strategy above.
 Interest will therefore be applied to school's balances to reflect any interest earned on the reserves at the average Bank of England base rate (calculated over the financial year) less 0.5%. - 2.18.3.
-The Council also holds centrally retained Dedicated Schools Grant (DSG) balances in respect of Schools Central Support Services, Early Years and High Needs non-schools provision.
-A deficit balance was held in the High Needs block at 31st March 2023 of £18.7m.
+The Council also holds centrally retained Dedicated Schools Grant (DSG) balances in respect of Schools Central Support Services, Early Years and High Needs non-schools' provision.
+A deficit balance was held in the High Needs block at 31st March 2024 of £38m.
 This deficit has been increasing year on year and has a significant impact on the Council's cashflow position.
-This has meant that interest earned on investments of cash balances has been less than it would have been without the deficit. - 2.18.4.
-The Council intends to seek approval to make a charge to the DSG High Needs block in respect of the foregone income from the lower investment of cash balances.
-If approved, this will mirror the current arrangements for school delegated balances - interest will be applied to deficit balances at the average Bank of England base rate (calculated over the financial year) less 0.5% and reimbursed to the treasury management budget. - 2.19.
-Environmental, Social and Governance (ESG) Policy - 2.19.1.
+This has meant that interest earned on investments of cash balances has been less than it would have been without the deficit.

+2.19.
+Environmental, Social and Governance (ESG) Policy

+- 2.19.1.
 ESG considerations are increasingly a factor in global investors' decision making, but the framework for evaluating investment opportunities is still developing and therefore the Authority's ESG policy does not currently include ESG scoring or other real-time ESG criteria at an individual investment level.
 When investing in banks and funds, the Authority will prioritise banks that are signatories to the UN Principles for Responsible Banking and funds operated by managers that are signatories to the UN Principles for Responsible Investment, the Net Zero Asset Managers Alliance and/or the UK Stewardship Code. - 2.19.2.
 Furthermore, where the Council deposits surplus balances overnight or for a short-term, investments will be made with financial institutions in a responsible manner (aligned to the overarching core principles/Councils core values) where possible and in accordance with advice from its Treasury Management Advisor.
 In the event that the Council has surplus balances that it can invest for the longer term (e.g., terms over 1 year) it will exclude direct investment in financial products that do not contribute positively to society and the environment.
 This will include the principle that investment in specific financial products whose performance is driven by off-shore trading, financial malpractice, debt swops, short selling, the arms trade and tobacco industry will be avoided.
 The same rigorous criteria will be used to assess whether investment in certain countries will be contrary to Sefton's core values. - 2.19.3.
-It is recommended that the Executive Director of Corporate Resources and Customer Services, assess whether investment in certain countries will be contrary to Sefton's core values, give consideration to the exclusion of those countries on the EU list of non-cooperative tax jurisdictions (the black list and grey list), which aims to tackle external risks of tax abuse and unfair tax competition, within the Council's Treasury Management Strategy.
+It is recommended that the Executive Director of Corporate Services and Commercial, assess whether investment in certain countries will be contrary to Sefton's core values, give consideration to the exclusion of those countries on the EU list of non-cooperative tax jurisdictions (the black list and grey list), which aims to tackle external risks of tax abuse and unfair tax competition, within the Council's Treasury Management Strategy.